lordnawaz/lordnawaz/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on: ML models
+- 🔭 I’m currently working on: Understanding ML basics
 - 🌱 I’m currently learning: Data Science and ML
 - 👯 I’m looking to collaborate on: Data science related projects
 - 🤔 I’m looking for help with : Kaggle competitions